maainul/Java/src/dataStructureAndAlgorithm/graph/README.md

 4. The biggest advantage however, comes from the use of matrices.The recent advances in hardware enable us to perform even expensive matrix operations on the GPU.

-5.By performing operations on the adjacent matrix,we can get important insights into the nature of the graph and the relationship between its vertices.
+5. By performing operations on the adjacent matrix,we can get important insights into the nature of the graph and the relationship between its vertices.

 ## Cons of adjacency matrix